 The Research and an Opportunity to Be Named an Author on Scientific Papers

 “It’s a very community-oriented lab, which makes working there fun,” Jacobson says with a laugh.
 She works closely with a postdoctorate student, Moria Chambers, looking at how fruit flies develop immunity and resistance to pathogens.
-They recently published a paper titled “Thorax Injury Lowers Resistance to Infection in Drosophila melanogaster,” which detailed their research on bacterial infection in fruit flies (Drosophila melanogaster).
+They recently published a paper titled “Thorax Injury Lowers Resistance to Infection in Drosophila melanogaster,” which detailed their research on bacterial infection in fruit flies (D. melanogaster).

 The insects are vulnerable to death post-infection when they are injured in their thorax, separate from a site of entry for the bacteria.
 Prior to their work, it had not been thought that remote wounding to the fruit fly (thorax, abdomen, and so forth) would affect bacterial proliferation.
 “Some labs focus on just the abdomen or the thorax, but we wanted to see what would happen if we compare both as our point of infection,” says Jacobson.
 What they realized was that location didn’t in fact matter—so long as there was an injury to the thorax, a fruit fly would be more susceptible to death by infection.

-Because of the success of their first round of research, they’re completing a second article, which will explicate the methods they’re applying to this work (“Quantitative Bacterial Infection and Immune Defense Phenotypes in Drosophila melanogaster,” Journal of Visualized Experiments), and beginning work on another publication.
+Because of the success of their first round of research, they’re completing a second article, which will explicate the methods they’re applying to this work (“Quantitative Bacterial Infection and Immune Defense Phenotypes in D. melanogaster,” Journal of Visualized Experiments), and beginning work on another publication.
 For this paper they’re dealing with roughly 50 “bacterial determinants that cause the fruit flies to clear the infection, or develop acute or chronic infections.”
 To do this, Jacobson and Chambers, under Professor Lazzaro’s direction, are infecting the same breed of fruit fly with 50 different strains of bacteria.
 They then look at bacterial loads and survival rates, essentially tallying up the fruit flies that have survived and those that have died.

 Catering to the Flies’ Every Need